Acuff-Rose Music

 Acuff-Rose Music, Inc. was an American music publishing firm formed in 1942 by Roy Acuff and Fred Rose in Nashville, Tennessee, United States.
-Acuff-Rose's honest behavior towards their writers set them apart from other music publishing firms at the time and led them to fame throughout the 1950s, 1960s, and 1970s.
-Currently, the company's catalog is owned by Sony Music Publishing (US), LLC (Delaware).
+Currently, the company's catalog is owned by Sony Music Publishing.

 Early history

 Acuff-Rose was formed by country music performer Roy Acuff and Fred Rose, a major Nashville music-industry figure and songwriter, who had a respected ability as a talent scout.
 Many country performers had been badly cheated in the past with regard to copyright and other rights to their creations.
 Many were unsophisticated and naive and were taken advantage of by unscrupulous agents, attorneys, record promoters, record labels and others.
 When they started their publishing company, a condition to the gentleman's agreement between Acuff and Rose was that "our company would be honest.
 The writers would always be taken care of.
 No one would act in a shady way."
 Acuff-Rose Publications, Inc. was affiliated with BMI, while Milene Music, Inc. handled music from ASCAP member composers.
 Both firms initiated business in 1943 with Fred Rose compositions; Acuff-Rose Publications, Inc. copyrighted four songs (under Rose's pseudonym 'Floyd Jenkins') on January 28, while Milene Music, Inc., published "We Live In Two Different Worlds" in July.

 Acuff-Rose had its headquarters on 8th Avenue South in the Melrose district of Nashville and was something of a landmark to those knowledgeable of the music industry.
 It was here that Hank Williams, to prove his ability to Rose, wrote what would become a major hit ("A Mansion on the Hill") while Rose went out to a nearby restaurant for a cup of coffee.
 Williams proved to be a significant signing, by subsequently releasing a string of both country, and pop hits.